-KSB member Coleman Greenberg told the council durtors from around the world," Members of Keep Sedona ager for congressional designated areas, said, "An NSA is Beautiful hugged and shook Forest Service's program mannasically what Congress determines them to be." hands after the vote.
-Councilman Dick Ellis and Jice Mayor Ernie Strauch were Village Community News • February 2005 Three Big Park Projects Win 2004 Keep Sedona Beautiful, Inc. Awards fequa Plaza, winner of a KSB Award of Excellence for its exceptional architecture (Photo by Zona Fink) We Village/Big Park folks can feel very proud of three resent honors bestowed on projects in our community by Keep Sedona Beautiful, Inc. (KSB), Sedona's oldest conservation-oriented organization.
+Village Community News • February 2005 Three Big Park Projects Win 2004 Keep Sedona Beautiful, Inc. Awards fequa Plaza, winner of a KSB Award of Excellence for its exceptional architecture (Photo by Zona Fink) We Village/Big Park folks can feel very proud of three resent honors bestowed on projects in our community by Keep Sedona Beautiful, Inc. (KSB), Sedona's oldest conservation-oriented organization.
 For more than 30 years, their Annual Awards of Excellence have been presented to individuals, organizations and businesses for exceptional achievements in architecture, signage and landscape design, as well as exemplary community services, all of which contribute to the goal of "keeping Sedona beautiful."
 (1) In September, many of us attended the Grand Opening of the renovation of Kiwanis Community Park, located at the corner of Bell Rock Blvd. and Cathedral Rock Drive, adjacent to the VOCA Community Center.
 It is an outstanding example of the successful coming together of many segments of the community for a wonderful cause.
-Those contributing enormous effort, funds, labor and expertise were first and foremost, Yavapai County, and most particularly, Supervisor Chip Davis, who made it all possible; the Sedona Kiwanis Club, whose recent donations and others over the years have been vital; the Village of Oakcreek Association who leased the land, approved the park and now maintains it; the Big Park Regional Coordinating Council whose Park and Recreation Committee oversaw the efforts; and a huge fund raising project on the part of local moms, Kim Kohlan and Wende Turner.
-Lots of other Village people like Jake Weber, Ron Pucchi of ACE Hardware and John Sarna of JMS Construction were invaluable in their contributions, as well.
-The "new" park is a happy, safe place for family gatherings, birthday parties, dog walkers, tennis players and park appreciators of all ages and cultures that live in the Big Park/Village of Oak Creek.
-(2) The old Oakereek Country Club Building was notorious for many reasons, including its dark, windowless restaurant and a generally inefficient and unfriendly atmosphere, rarely welcoming as a gathering place for the wider community.
+Those contributing enormous effort, funds, labor and expertise were first and foremost, Yavapai County, and most particularly, Supervisor Chip Davis, who made it all posapproved the park and now maintains it; the Big Park reation Committee oversaw the efforts; and a huge und raising project on the part of local moms, Kim Kohlan and Wende Turner.
+Lots of other Village preciators of all ages and cultures that live in the Big Regional Coordinating Council whose Park and Recpeople like Jake Weber, Ron Pucchi of ACE Hardware and John Sarna of JMS Construction were inpark is a happy, safe place for family gatherings, birthsible: the Sedona Kiwanis Club, whose recent donaions and others over the years have been vital; the Village of Oakcreek Association who leased the land, The "new" day parties, dog walkers, tennis players and park apvaluable in their contributions, as well.
+Park/Village of Oak Creek.
+(2) The old Oakereek Country Club Building was notorious for many reasons, including its dark, windowless restaurant and a generally inefficient and unfriendly atmosphere, rarely welcoming as a gathering place for the wider community. place for the wider community.

 A long string of unsuccessful efforts to rebuild or remodel the structure became a Village plague for years.
 Finally, in the spring of 2003, a commitment was made by the VOCA Board to proceed with their revised concept of an extensive remodel, designed to be much more than a golf clubhouse.
-The beautifully munity Center now provides an exceptional facility for the happy golfers.
+The beautifully remodeled VOCA Community Center now provides an exceptional facility for the happy golfers.
 AND also reaches out to the broader Big Park/village community (even greater Sedona) with diverse meeting rooms, activity centers and especially with Mulligan's, its attractive new restaurant.
-(3) The exceptional architecture of Tequa Plaza was also pre- New play equipment at the KSB Award Winning Kiwanis Community Park (Photo by Gail Shaw)
+(3) The exceptional architecture of Tequa Plaza was also pre- New play equipment at the KSB Award Winning Kiwanis Community Park (Photo by Gall Shaw) sented the KSB Award

-sented the KSB Award bhouse.
-The beautifully sedona Beautiful, Inc. annual award for exemplary architecture remodeled VOCA Community Center now provides an exceptional facility for the happy golf- of Excellence.
-The new complex's fine Southwestof Excellence.
+The newly renovated VOCA Community Center, recipient of a Keep Sedona Beautiful, Inc. annual award for exemplary architecture (Photo by Gall Shaw) of Excellence.
 The new complex's fine Southwestern style building design provides a handsome introduction to the Big Park/Village at the southern approach from I-17, in character with the concept recently developed by the community.
 In addition, Tequa has a good program of original and tasteful signage and has demonstrated cooperation with the community in bringing its night lighting into compliance with local "dark skies" standards.

 Congratulations and thank you to all who have worked to make these excellent projects happen, and therefore, our community a more pleasant and beautiful place to live!
 Litter Lifters Honored